apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 -  **Virtual Router**: A virtual router is automatically created and started when you create a VPC.
-The virtual router connect the Network Tiers and direct traffic among the public gateway, the VPN gateways, and the NAT instances.
+The virtual router connect the Network Tiers and direct traffic among the public gateway, the VPN gateways, and the NAT Instances.
 For each Network Tier, a corresponding NIC and IP exist in the virtual router.
 The virtual router provides DNS and DHCP services through its IP.